Keto Oatmeal Recipe: Easy 5-Minute Low-Carb Breakfast

 Protein Variation

-Increasing collagen to 3 tablespoons (21 g) requires adding 2 tablespoons of additional liquid to prevent rubbery textures.
+Increasing collagen to 3 tablespoons (21 g) requires adding 2 tablespoons of additional liquid to prevent protein aggregation.
+For a 30g protein "athlete's version," stir in 1 scoop of unflavored whey isolate after cooking.

 Common Mistake

 Adding collagen peptides to hot liquid causes irreversible thermal aggregation.
-Always disperse in room-temperature liquid first.
+Always disperse collagen in room-temperature almond milk first.
+Similarly, using ground instead of whole chia seeds creates excessive mucilage.

-The "30-second power whisk" after the initial rest incorporates micro-bubbles that prevent protein skin formation during cooling.
+The "30-second power whisk" after the initial rest period incorporates micro-bubbles that prevent protein skin formation during cooling.
+This mechanical aeration creates a temporary emulsion that keeps your oatmeal creamy.

 Flavor Enhancement

-Toast coconut flakes in a dry skillet until golden-brown for caramelized notes.
-Bloom cinnamon in melted butter to release flavor compounds.
+Toast your coconut flakes in a dry skillet until golden-brown.
+Maillard reactions develop creates caramelized notes.
+Bloom your cinnamon in the melted butter for 30 seconds before adding to the base.

 425